cloudflare/pint/docs/checks/alerts/annotation.md

   annotation "dashboard" {
     severity = "bug"
-    comment  = "You must add a link do a Grafana dashboard showing impact of this alert" value    = "https://grafana\.example\.com/.+"
+    comment  = "You must add a link to a Grafana dashboard showing impact of this alert" value    = "https://grafana\.example\.com/.+"
   }
 }